 Semifinalist, Philadelphia Stories National Poetry Prize, 2024

-Winner, 2nd Ephemera Good Contrivance Farm Writers Residency, 2023
+Awarded Ephemera Good Contrivance Farm Writers Residency, 2024

 Lighthouse Writers Workshop, 2020